in28minutes/learning-paths-cloud-and-devops/cloud-made-easy.md

 ## What?

-- Ranga Karanam.
-Founder of in28minutes.
-Teaching Programming, Cloud and DevOps to a Million learners on Udemy.
+Do you think Cloud is difficult?

-- Understand cloud fundamentals => AWS, Azure and Google Cloud will be easy to learn.
+I'm Ranga Karanam.
+I'm 10X AWS, Azure and Google Cloud Certified.
+I've helped 1 Million learners start their Cloud (AWS, Azure, Google Cloud), DevOps and Programming journeys.
+If you understand the fundamentals, learning anything is easy.
+And the same is the case with the cloud!
+If you understand cloud fundamentals, learning AWS, Azure and Google Cloud will become easy!
+Even non-techies (business analysts and testers) can easily understand the cloud!
+And that's what we are doing in this series of videos.
+Our goal is to create a video every week helping your learn the cloud.

 - Cloud is NOT restricted to techies.
 Business Analysts, Testers, Sales Teams and Leadership need to understand the cloud.
 - Series of weekly videos.
 Do not forget to subscribe!